GaloisInc/saw-script/doc/manual/manual.md

 ~~~~

 During verification, the `java_requires_class` clause instructs the
-simulator to initialized the named class before executing the method to
+simulator to initialize the named class before executing the method to
 be verified.
-When used as an override, it instead checks that the named
-class has already been initialized.

 Finally, one more precondition is relevant only to LLVM programs.
 The
 `llvm_assert_null` function works like `llvm_assert_eq` except that it